 I was a staff minister at Central Church of Christ, Nashville, TN, teaching and preaching in several capacities from 1996-2008.
 From 2008-2012 we were active in several ways (and I served as a Deacon) at Smyrna Church of Christ outside of Nashville.
 We are active at University Church of Christ in Abilene, where I serve as an Elder.

-I am a graduate of Lipscomb University (Nashville, TN) with degrees in Biblical studies (BA, MA and MDiv) and the University of North Texas (Denton, TX) in Library Science and Archival Studies (MLS).
-I have additional certifications through the Modern Archives Institute at the National Archives and Records Administration (Washington, DC) and the Academy of Certified Archivists (Certified Archivist).
+I am a graduate of Lipscomb University with degrees in Biblical studies and the University of North Texas in Library Science and Archival Studies.
+I am currently researching and writing for the Ph.D. in Church History at the University of Divinity and Stirling Theological College, Melbourne, Australia.
+I have additional certifications through the Modern Archives Institute at the National Archives and Records Administration and the Academy of Certified Archivists.
+I am active in the Society of American Archivists where I serve on the Steering Committee of the Archivists of Religious Collections Section and participate as a mentor for early-career archivists.
 Since 2016 I have served as Associate Editor of Restoration Quarterly and as Secretary of the Restoration Quarterly Corporation Board.

-My research and writing interests center in the broad areas of Biblical theology, Nashville Churches of Christ, Christian history, and Stone-Campbell studies.
+My research and writing interests center in the broad areas of bibliography, Nashville Churches of Christ, and Stone-Campbell studies, which I list in full in my CV (linked below).
 Occasional speaking engagements at churches, schools and conferences afforded me avenues to pursue each of these interests.